 276 throats

-Lord, give us the wisdom to preserve our communities, so that we can continue the mission you called us to among them.
+Lord, give the wisdom to preserve the communities entrusted to us, so that the mission you have given may continue among them.

 Click the pic below to watch the video.